Flashback 2

 Flashback 2 is a 2023 science fiction action-adventure game developed and published by Microids.
-It is a sequel to Flashback.
+It is a sequel to 1992's Flashback.

 Development and release

-In May 2021, Flashback 2 was announced for personal computers and multiple consoles.
-The game was developed by Microids who did not specify how the game would be connected to Fade to Black.
-It turns out that Flashback 2 is a prequel set 8 years before the original.
+In May 2021, Flashback 2 was announced for PC and consoles.
+The game was developed by French developer Microids who did not specify how the game would be connected to previous series entry Fade to Black.

 The game was released on November 16, 2023 for the PlayStation 5, Windows and Xbox Series X/S, with previous generation consoles getting their release in 2025.

+Story

+Flashback 2 begins in the middle of Conrad's adventure in the original Flashback, before the plot diverges from that of the original game.
+Conrad continues his fight against the Morphs and seeks to stop their invasion.

 Reception

 Flashback 2 received "generally unfavorable reviews", according to review aggregator Metacritic.
 Metacritic listed it the second worst game of 2023.